cakephp/docs/en/controllers/request-response.rst

 Setting headers
 ===============

-Setting headers is done with the php:meth:`CakeResponse::header()` method.
+Setting headers is done with the :php:meth:`CakeResponse::header()` method.
 It can be called with a few different parameter configurations::

     <?php